 Faculty Overview and History

 The Faculty is offering three bachelor’s degrees: Business, Economics and Political Science.
 It comprises three academic departments: Business Administration which offers a Bachelor of Business Studies Honours degree, Economics which offers a Bachelor of Science Honours degree and Political Science which offers a Bachelor of Arts Honours degree.
 The focus of the Faculty is to offer up-to-date degrees which have a solid theoretical base and a global as well as an area-specific outlook.

-At every stage of your degree, you may have inquiries, before you go to the Faculty’s Admin office, kindly check the below Frequently Asked Questions.
-You may find the answer you are looking for and save yourself the time!
+At every stage of your degree, you may have inquiries.
+Before you got to the Faculty’s Admin Office, please check the Frequently Asked Questions (FAQs) below, as you may find the answers you are looking for and save yourself time.

 - Mobile phones should be switched off during lectures, and should not be brought to any examination rooms during the exam period.

 - Orderly and productive classroom discussion is encouraged.

 - If students have any general enquiries, they should discuss them with the lecturer after class or during an appointed time.
 Side discussions are not acceptable; students are expected to act professionally, respectably and maturely.